fgarcia/pademo/README.md

 ## Future of Pademo

-Many parts looks like written under alcohol influence, lots of ideas are unfinished, some cleaning is needed, there is hardly any testing... but the worst thing, is that I am not sure I will work too much on this.
+Many parts looks like written under alcohol influence, lots of ideas are unfinished, cleaning is always needed, there is hardly any testing... but the worst thing, is that I am not sure I will work too much on this.
 My dedication might increase if I find out that this is of any help for other people.
 Open an issue, ask questions, drop me an email, even better a tweet!
 So I can find out